Ioannis-Christofidis/Cluster-the-neighborhoods-of-N.Y/README.md

 # Cluster the neighborhoods of N.Y

-The aim of this project is to analyze,visualize
+The aim of this project is to analyze,visualize and categorize the neighborhoods of N.Y depending on their own characteristics